Table of Contents

 • Upsell products and services

-• And additional customer support functions
+• And additional customer support/client management functions

 One solid photo of your work can go viral on a platform like Instagram and lead to a whirlwind of new inquiries.
 People love seeing beautiful spaces, so you should make a point to share your work.
-However, we understand how time-consuming a task like this can be.
-This is why you should hire a virtual assistant to help with:

 • Creating a social media strategy for various platforms like Instagram, Pinterest, Facebook, YouTube, etc.